agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is an instance of the [SourceInfo](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/source_info.proto#L28) message.
-If source files are included in the creation of a service config, those files can be optionally returned in this field.
-These files are base64-encoded and can be quite large.
+---
 ### publishing

 _Settings for [Google Cloud Client libraries](https://cloud.google.com/apis/docs/cloud-client-libraries) generated from APIs defined as protocol buffers._

-This is an instance of the [Publishing](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/client.proto#L174) message.
+`publishing` is an instance of the [Publishing](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/client.proto#L174) message.
 Generally this is only used for Google Cloud client libraries.
 We can find examples of this in the `googleapis` repo, for example, [this is the publishing configuration](https://github.com/googleapis/googleapis/blob/e5a3787ec95a2d3ccb1207a6470beb5ee0df3afc/google/pubsub/v1/pubsub_v1.yaml#L95) for the Cloud PubSub API:

 {{< details "example publishing field" >}}
 <pre><code>publishing: